haandol/picapica/README.md

-# PICAPICA - Cross Region CodeCommit Replication
+# PicaPica - Cross Region CodeCommit Replication

 This repository is for replicating codecommit repositories across regions on same account